Banbbb/Banbbb.github.io/README.md

-(ANY LOSS INCUCURE USING tHE LOAD OUT MENTIOND IN THIS SITE SHOULD BE HELD TO YOUR OWN LIABILITIES. fOR SHORT, GET GOOD NOOB)
+(ANY LOSS INCURRED USING tHE LOAD OUT MENTIONED IN THIS SITE SHOULD BE HELD TO YOUR LIABILITIES. fOR SHORT, GET GOOD NOOB)